-The XIV storage systems running microcode version 11.6 or later can employ IBM Real-time Compression $^{\scriptscriptstyle{\text{TM}}}$.
+The XIV storage systems running microcode version 11.6 or later, Spectrum Accelerate and FlashSystem A9000/A9000R can employ IBM Real-time Compression $^{^{\text{TM}}}$.

-Follow these guidelines, when working with compressed XIV storage resources, using the IBM Storage Driver for OpenStack:
+Follow these guidelines, when working with compressed storage resources, using the IBM Storage Driver for OpenStack:

 - Compression mode cannot be changed for storage volumes, using the IBM Storage Driver for OpenStack.
 The volumes are created according to the default pool mode.
-For example, any volume, defined on a compressed pool, will be compressed as well. - The minimum size for a compressed XIV volume is 87 GB.
+For example, any volume, defined on a compressed pool, will be compressed as well. - The minimum size for a compressed storage volume is 87 GB.